 - Know what you want – Establish your goal

 - Know when you want it by – Set a date

 - Trust the process

-To understand the tools we use at AGOGA on goal setting and for more information on setting your own goals for the upcoming 10 week program read more here.
+To understand the tools we use at AGOGA on goal setting and for more information on setting your own goals for the upcoming Performance Program read more here.

 Written by Coach John